mpcahn/intro-loops/README.md

   - List the 4 parts of a FOR loop
   - Loop through an array of values
   - Loop through an array of objects

-- Use conditional logic in a loop
+- STRETCH: Use conditional logic in a loop

 ## Notes